 How These Scams Begin

-- A large notice appears on your computer screen unexpectedly.
+- A unexpected notice pops-up on your screen.
 It claims you are being hacked or infected with many viruses.
-Or it may accuse you of viewing illegal adult content and could be arrested.
-A robot voice warning may blare out of your speakers, and urge you to dial a particular phone number.
+Or it may accuse you of viewing illegal adult content and threaten you with fines or arrest.
+A robo-voice warning may blare out of your speakers, and urge you to dial a particular phone number.
 These pop-ups are often difficult or impossible to close.

-- You receive a robo-call in the middle of your day.
+- You receive a robo-call.
 The recording tells you that there is a problem with your computer or online account, and you should press 1 to be connected with an agent now!

 - An email announces that a charge is pending for something you didn’t buy.
-Something like a Norton renewal, shipment of a large TV, or an expensive app from the Apple Store.
-And it says at the bottom that you should call the listed number at the bottom for any billing disputes.
+Something like a Norton renewal, Geek Squad payment, or an expensive app from the Apple Store.
+And at the bottom of the email, a phone number is offered to you if you wish to dispute the charge.

-These alerts almost always drop a big name: Microsoft, Paypal, Amazon, Apple, etc. But that big tech company didn’t contact you.
-You’re being lied to.
+These alerts almost always drop a big name: Microsoft, Paypal, Amazon, Apple, etc. But that big tech company is not responsible for the urgent notice.
+You’re being lied to by an impostor.
 The scammers are just looking to get that phone call started, by stealing and using a respected name and logo!

-Once a person is on an active scam phone call, the cyber criminal will get immediately to work.
+Once an active scam phone call begins, the cybercrook gets to work immediately.
 And their work is akin to hypnotism.
 They tell an urgent story, using very convincing jargon and details, in order to get your cooperation.

 There are so many stories I can hardly remember them all: